Skip to content

 FTC Safeguards Rule for Tax Return Preparers (2026)

 The FTC Safeguards Rule applies to every tax return preparer.
-Learn the 9 required elements, who qualifies, and how to build a compliant security program today.
+Learn the 9 required elements, penalties up to $51,744/day, and steps to comply in 2026.

 Who the FTC Safeguards Rule Covers — and Why Tax Preparers Are Not Exempt

-If you prepare federal or state tax returns for clients, the Federal Trade Commission (FTC) Safeguards Rule applies to your practice.
+If you prepare federal or state tax returns for clients, the FTC Safeguards Rule applies to your practice.
 It does not matter whether you operate as a solo preparer out of a home office, a seasonal tax service, or a multi-preparer firm.
 Under the Gramm-Leach-Bliley Act (GLBA) and its implementing regulation, 16 CFR Part 314, tax return preparers are explicitly classified as financial institutions — businesses that are significantly engaged in financial activities.

 Tax Preparer Data Security: By the Numbers